hydroper-jet/lang/spec/1.0/source/src/variables.md

 ## Meta data

-A variable may contain zero or more arbitrary plain meta-data or file meta-data.
+A variable may contain zero or more arbitrary plain meta-data.

 ```
 [Metadata(N1(n2))]
 const x: T;
-[FileMetadata(N1("path/to/file.bin"))]
-const y: T;
 ```

 ## JetXML variables